pagkly/Zed/Investopedia3/Pivot Point.md

 Pivot points are based on a simple calculation, and while they work for some traders, others may not find them useful.
 There is no assurance the price will stop at, reverse at, or even reach the levels created on the chart.

 Other times the price will move back and forth through a level.
-As with all indicators, it should only be used as part of a complete [trading plan](https://www.investopedia.com/terms/t/trading-plan.asp).
+As with all indicators, it should only be used as part of a complete [[trading plan]](https://www.investopedia.com/terms/t/trading-plan.asp).